Roxanoel/linked-lists/README.md

 - **find(value)** returns the index of the node containing value, or null if not found.
 - **toString** represents your LinkedList objects as strings, so you can print them out and preview them in the console.
 The format should be: ( value ) -> ( value ) -> ( value ) -> null

+# Testing
+I have included my unit tests in this repository.
+They can be run by using jest.